citelao/sensible/_coffee_shop/6-traditional.md

 Are they more scalable than hacking?
 Malware?
 Phishing?

-I spoiled it a bit with the section title, but hacking, malware, and phishing are probably the most prevalant attacks, since they probably are the most scalable and "large-scale" attacks overall.
+I spoiled it a bit with the section title, but hacking, malware, and phishing are probably the most prevalant attacks, since they probably are the most scalable and "large-scale" attacks overall<!-- TODO hmmmmmmmm -->.

 But it's worth looking into the remaining actions just a little bit more, and it's worth examining the two caveats mentioned in the last section: